-Alert • Alert Observables • Alert Triage • Attack Map • Attack Scenario • Attack Scenario Elements • Case File • Cyber Incident • Cyber Loss Occurrence • Cyber Risk Elements • Detection Control • Enriched Alert • Event • Event Detection System • Impact Curve • Cyber Incident • Incident Management Process • Incident Recognition • Intruder Hunting • Investigation • KPI or Key Performance Indicator and KRI or Key Risk Indicator • Playbook • Preventive Control • Response Control • (Actual) Response Time • Response Window • Runbook • Scenario Kit • SCA or Service Capacity Agreements • Security Event • SLA or Service • Threat Capability • Threat Hunting • Threat Potential • Threat Technique • Use Case • Use Case Factory • Vulnerability
+Alert • Alert Observables • Alert Triage • Attack Map • Attack Scenario • Attack Scenario Elements • Case File • Cyber Incident • Cyber Loss Occurrence • Cyber Risk Elements • Detection Control • Enriched Alert • Event • Event Detection System • Impact Curve • Incident Management Process • Incident Recognition • Intruder Hunting • Investigation • KPI or Key Performance Indicator and KRI or Key Risk Indicator • Playbook • Preventive Control • Response Control • (Actual) Response Time • Response Window • Runbook • Scenario Kit • SCA or Service Capacity Agreements • Security Event • Security Operations Center (SOC) • SLA or Service • Threat Capability • Threat Hunting • Threat Potential • Threat Technique • Use Case • Use Case Factory • Vulnerability

 Definition: One or more events that correlate to a programed alarm rule within a SIEM or other security management platform.
 Alerts are typically created through programmatic correlation logic within a SIEM.
 In the logical flow, events are correlated to create Alerts.
 Alerts are then Investigated to render either a False Positive or an Incident, and Incidents are then resolved through the Incident Response Process.
 Note that prior to being transitioned to an Investigation (or in some cases, after transition to Investigation), Alerts can be Enriched by queries to additional Event sources, non-event sources (such as systems logs, Threat Intelligence Services, AI Systems, Simulated Attack and Breach systems, Attack Surface Analysis systems, and Vulnerability Scanning systems), and historical data in a Data Lake.